Wednesday 23 October 1940

 Hitler leaves with nothing, and later comments that the discussion was worse than "having three or four teeth pulled."
 He likely expected more cooperation given the aid he had given Franco during the Spanish Civil War - without which Franco likely would no longer even be alive.
 Unlike the talks with Laval on the 22nd, this meeting at Hendaye absolutely can be deemed a failure.
 There now is no possibility of performing Operation Felix, the conquest of Gibraltar.
 After the war, Reichsmarschall Goering will claim that the single biggest mistake that the Axis made was not simply invading Spain after this failed meeting and seizing Gibraltar anyway.
 That would have closed off the Strait of Gibraltar to the British fleet and vastly improved communications to North Africa.

-Next stop on Hitler's itinerary is a meeting with Marshal Petain.
+The next stop on Hitler's itinerary is a meeting with Marshal Petain.
 The trip is becoming an exercise in why you should have agreements ready to sign due to prior negotiations before you actually travel to meet with your counterpart.
 The idea of a "continental bloc" against Great Britain is evaporating before Hitler's eyes.
 However, he still might be able to work something out with Petain, who today meets with Laval at Vichy regarding Laval's meeting with Hitler on the 22nd and appoints him Foreign Minister.

 |Reichsfuhrer SS Heinrich Himmler and Franco.
 23 October 1940.|

 German/Italian/Arab Relations: German radio endorses German/Arab relations.
-There is a lot of support within the Middle East for Germany, though Great Britain and France maintains a somewhat precarious hold on the region.
+There is a lot of support within the Middle East for Germany, though Great Britain and France maintain a somewhat precarious hold on the region.
 Italian radio does the same thing at the same time in obviously coordinated outreach.

-Anglo/French Relations: At the same time that Hitler is about to woo Marshal Petain, Petain has his man in London, Louis Rougier, meet with British Foreign Secretary Lord Halifax.
+Anglo/French Relations: At the same time that Hitler is about to woo Marshal Petain, Petain has his man in London, Louis Rougier, to meet with British Foreign Secretary Lord Halifax.
 They work to see if there can be some kind of reconciliation between the countries.

 Anglo/US Relations: Another tranche of US destroyers are transferred to the Royal Navy pursuant to the destroyers-for-bases deal.
 They are: